Over 94% of our IB students scored level 6 or 7 in 2026.

 TOK Connection for Natural Sciences:

-Examine how sense perception and reason interact in the scientific method.
+Examine how observation and reasoning interact in the scientific method.
 How does technology extend our senses in scientific observation?

 4.3 Human Sciences in TOK